ncbi/vadr/documentation/annotate.md

 ---

-## <a name="mnf"></a>Expendable features: allowing sequences to pass despite fatal alerts for specific features
+## <a name="mnf"></a>Non-essential features: allowing sequences to pass despite fatal alerts for specific features

-It is possible to specify that certain features are *expendable* and so have relaxed requirements.
-Some alerts that are normally fatal are not fatal for expendable features.
-If any such alerts are reported for an expendable feature that feature will be turned into a `misc_feature` in the output feature table `.pass.tbl` file, but the sequence will still pass, as long as it has zero fatal alerts for all non-expendable features and zero fatal sequence alerts.
+It is possible to specify that certain features are *non-essential* and so have relaxed requirements.
+Some alerts that are normally fatal are not fatal for non-essential features.
+If any such alerts are reported for an non-essential feature that feature will be turned into a `misc_feature` in the output feature table `.pass.tbl` file, but the sequence will still pass, as long as it has zero fatal alerts for all other (essential) features and zero fatal sequence alerts.

-The default set of specific alerts that an expendable feature can have without failing its sequence are listed with 'yes' in the 'causes `misc_feature`, not failure (if in modelinfo file)' column in the [tables describing alerts above](#alerts) as well as in the
+The default set of specific alerts that an non-essential feature can have without failing its sequence are listed with 'yes' in the 'causes `misc_feature`, not failure (if in modelinfo file)' column in the [tables describing alerts above](#alerts) as well as in the